Gently Barging Through France. 8 Days.

 Awaken each day in your lovely room with private bath.
 Drink in the morning air, then coffee (served by one of your discreet bilingual crewmembers).
 Fresh-cut flowers.
 Well-stocked libraries (and wine cellars).
 Sun decks, perhaps a grand piano, maybe a swimming pool.
 Almost heartbreakingly good meals created by your personal onboard chef who peruses the local markets each day along the way.

-Our barge journeys begin in Paris, they are a week long, and they travel along the canals and rivers of Burgundy and Franche-Comté, Provence, Languedoc-Roussillon, and the Rhône Valley.
+Our barge journeys begin in Paris, they are a week long, and they travel along the canals and rivers of Burgundy and Franche-Comté, Provence, Languedoc-Roussillon, the Rhône Valley, Champagne-Ardenne, and Alsace.

 There are several ways to go: Charter one of the seven barges hand-selected by R. Crusoe for your own bespoke group of two, four, six, eight, 10, or 12 (depending on the boat).
 Or join a select scheduled cruise if you (and yours) don’t need a whole barge to yourselves.
 Traveling with a slightly larger group?
 If so, consider chartering the Amaryllis and the Fleur de Lys in tandem or the Hirondelle and Alouette in tandem.
 The barges can cruise in pairs, allowing passengers to enjoy the amenities of both boats.